SidharthSarangi/problem-solver/README.md

 ###### NOTE:
 The firebase credentials are not provided here knowingly for security purposes If you want to use backend you can provide your credentials in the place of dummy values.
+Goto src and find file named firebase.js and replace the config data to your project config data